 Now that everything was ready we painted the parts and went to assemble the whole rig.

-We were planning on hanging this tripod holder in a small storage room with heavy concrete walls which meant that we needed a heavy duty drill to secure our 3 vertical pieces of wood into the wall a job that took a few minutes.
+We were planning on hanging this tripod holder in a small storage room with heavy concrete walls which meant that we needed a heavy-duty drill to secure our 3 vertical pieces of wood into the wall a job that took a few minutes.

 Now it was finally time to see how it all works together!

 At the end of the day and for a few hours of work and almost no money we think it turned out very well.
-If you have a few tripods you can easily make your own wall mount tripod holder and make sure that they will be always organised.
+If you have a few tripods you can easily make your own wall mount tripod holder and make sure that they will be always organized.

 You can check out more LensVid exclusive articles and reviews on the following link.